 Teej is the fasting festival of women in Nepal.
 It falls in the month of August or early September.
-Married women observe Teej fast to honor Lord Shiva and for long and healthy life of their husband.
+Married women observe Teej fast to honor Lord Shiva and for the long and healthy life of their husbands.
 Unmarried girls also observe fast on this day for a good husband.
 Teej celebrations last for three pious days.
 Traditional dances and songs form an important feature of Teej celebrations.
-Red color is considered auspicious for women observing Teej fast and so most of them dress up in red or bridal clothes.
-Teej is an annual festival of Nepali women.
+The red color is considered auspicious for women observing Teej fast and so most of them dress up in red or bridal clothes.
+Teej is an annual festival for Nepali women.
 The festival is celebrated with utmost dedication and love by the women in Nepal.
 Preparations for the festival begin well in advance.
-Fabric stores, sarees and suit outlets are stocked with the bridal red color fabric.
-Women spend most of the time shopping when Teej is near.
+Fabric stores, sarees, and suit outlets are stocked with the bridal red color fabric.
+Women spend most of their time shopping when Teej is near.
 Teej festival celebrations are carried further with sumptuous feasts and traditional performances.
 On this day, women dress up beautifully.
-They clad themselves in red colored apparels, wear glass bangles, heavy ornaments and apply henna.
-Teej gives women an opportunity to dress like the newly wed.
+They clad themselves in red-colored apparel, wear glass bangles, and heavy ornaments, and apply henna.
+Teej gives women an opportunity to dress like newlyweds.
 They worship the epitome of divine marriage - Lord Shiva and Goddess Parvati, for longevity and prosperity for their husband and family.

 This year 2022, Teej going to be celebrated on 30 August.